Canon 1300D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon D5